 This clinical review or safety study should target the specific health outcome of interest.

 The United States Food and Drug Administration Amendments Act of 2007 mandates signal identification in the Sentinel System (Federal Food, Drug, and Cosmetic Act Section 505(k)(3)(C)(i)(3)(cc) (21 U.S.C.
 355(k)(3)(C)(i)(III)(cc))).
 This mandate requires FDA to create a system to identify:

 - Adverse events

 - Potential medical product safety signals

 Overview of Signal Identification Techniques Utilized by the Sentinel System

-Visit the Resources page for additional materials on these methods
+Want to learn more about signal identification?
+Visit the Resources page for more materials on these methods.